 How to Stay Informed

-County staff will utilize the Mill Valley to Corte Madera Bicycle and Pedestrian Corridor Study Interested Parties email lists for public notifications and information on the Alto Tunnel Study.
+County staff will utilize the Interested Parties email lists for public notifications and information on the Alto Tunnel Study.
 If you are not on this list and would like to add your contact information for future correspondence; OR if you are on the list and do not want to receive Alto Tunnel Study information, please contact the County’s Project Manager, Ms. Carey Lando (see below).

-A Public Workshop in Fall 2015 will be an opportunity to provide input and learn about the findings of the property research and land surveying.
+A Public Workshop in Fall 2015 provided an opportunity to submit input and learn about the findings of the property research and land surveying.
 As with the MV-CM Bike/Ped Study, County staff will maintain a fair and transparent process for providing information to all members of the public via website posting, notices and public meetings.
 An Informational Meeting on January 18, 2017 will be held to communicated details and answer questions about the upcoming geotechnical and structural investigation phase of the study.
 Findings will be presented at a public meeting in mid 2017.

 For questions about this study, please contact Ms. Carey Lando, Senior Project Planner, at email@example.com or (415) 473-5078.